sndrtj/fastqube/README.md

 Fastq files are typically very inefficient text files, and are as such usually directly compressed with gzip.

-Many tools exist that take transform fastq into a better compressible format, but those typically rely on aligning to a reference genome first (e.g CRAM).
+Many tools exist that transform fastq into a better compressible format, but those typically rely on aligning to a reference genome first (e.g CRAM).

-Instead, fastqube is a simple direct binary representation of a given fastq files.
+Instead, fastqube is a simple direct binary representation of a given fastq file.
 As such, each read consists of three fields:

 1. A read ID in ASCII.
 2. The sequence encoded in 3-bit encoding (ACTGN, other IUPAC codes